Eshaancoding/autodiff-ir-rust/README.md

 Admittedly, it took a while for me to organize the overall organization of this repository (took over 3 rewrites).
 But after that, it was smooth sailing from there.

 However, some of Rust is a hindrance.
-Namely, the fact that AVX512 are not fully supported (even if it is, I would have to use nightly rust).
 I would love [that feature](https://github.com/rust-lang/rust/issues/111137).
 Second, most underlying backends - NVIDIA Toolkit, OpenCL, etc. - *anyways* use C++.
 Hell, I am generating kernels written in C++ syntax within rust.
 This is not necessarily a "hindrance", but it's kinda funny to me.